5 ways to keep lymphatic system healthy

 3. Massage therapy and foam rolling.
 “Lymphatic drainage massage” is a special type of massage therapy that breaks up lymph congestion and helps cells release toxins [6].
 Foam rolling can also help prevent fluid buildup within muscle tissue.

 4. Dry Brushing.
-This technique involves rubbing a brush with coarse, natural-fiber bristles all over your body in a circular motion, starting from your feet and working toward your neck.
+This technique involves rubbing a brush with coarse, natural fiber bristles all over your body in a circular motion, starting from your feet and working toward your neck.
 The coarse fibers help remove dead skin and improve the skin’s ability to get rid of toxins through pores [7].

 5. Deep Diaphragmatic Breathing.
 Deep diaphragmatic breathing helps lymph move through the bloodstream and increases the elimination of toxins.
-All you have to do is breath deeply through your nose, hold for four counts, and then exhale through your mouth for two counts.
+All you have to do is breathe deeply through your nose, hold for four counts, and then exhale through your mouth for two counts.
 As you improve, you can increase the length of the breath.
 Exhaling twice as long as inhaling brings oxygen to the blood and activates the lymphatic system.
 You can do this two or three times per day [2].

 Disclaimer: This information is not intended to be a substitute for professional medical advice, diagnosis or treatment and is for information only.
 Always seek the advice of your physician or another qualified health provider with any questions about your medical condition and/or current medication.
 Do not disregard professional medical advice or delay seeking advice or treatment because of something you have read here.